Be a beacon of the community

 What do Pharmacists do?

-If you pay attention to details, have great communication skills and a caring personality this could be a career to consider.
+If you pay attention to detail, have great communication skills and a caring personality, this could be an excellent career to consider.

 - A problem-solving guru